Wyatt-Zhu/Wyatt-Zhu.github.io/index.md

 ### Nankai University, Tianjin
 Mar 2021 - Mar 2022 \
 Student Innovation Training Program, Leader
-- Simulated the optical path of whole 3D-Bioprinting system and imaging process of DMD chips in ZEMAX(an optical design software), which can guide the improvement in structure process.
+- Simulated the optical path of whole 3D-Bioprin ting system and imaging process of DMD chips in ZEMAX(an optical design software), which can guide the improvement in structure process.

 Aug 2021 - Sept 2021 \